aneasystone/github-trending/README.md

 ## Html

+* 【2022-10-03】[Arman-ali-khan-786 / calculator](https://github.com/Arman-ali-khan-786/calculator) - A moblie ui calculator webapp
+* 【2022-10-03】[Developer-Student-Clubs-UBa / hactoberfest2022](https://github.com/Developer-Student-Clubs-UBa/hactoberfest2022) - A repository for 2022 contributions to hacktoberfest by GDSC UBa
+* 【2022-10-03】[SauravMukherjee44 / CodeIN-Community-Website](https://github.com/SauravMukherjee44/CodeIN-Community-Website) - Open Source Website for CodeIN Community built using HTML, CSS, JavaScript and Bootstrap - HacktoberFest Accepted
+* 【2022-10-03】[Coders-Evoke-Community / Amazing-Frontend_Templates](https://github.com/Coders-Evoke-Community/Amazing-Frontend_Templates) - Using Html Css and Javascript add whatever you want ....
+Designs of navbar , footers, landing pages , animations , one page websites , template with a parallax effect ,forms ,pop designs ,motion templates and many more .
+* 【2022-10-03】[SauravMukherjee44 / Aec-Library-Website](https://github.com/SauravMukherjee44/Aec-Library-Website) - This is an Open-Source Library Website in which you get Resources to learn different topics, Donate book section to donate your old books, and a Book issue section to keep a record of all the books issued. -HacktoberFest Accepted
 * 【2022-10-02】[cloudflare / turnstile-demo-workers](https://github.com/cloudflare/turnstile-demo-workers) - A simple demo with a Turnstile-protected form, using Cloudflare Workers.
 * 【2022-10-02】[RobAI-Lab / hainanu-course-resource](https://github.com/RobAI-Lab/hainanu-course-resource) - 海南大学课程攻略共享计划
 * 【2022-10-02】[prafullpandey614 / HactoberFest-2022](https://github.com/prafullpandey614/HactoberFest-2022) - Hacktoberfest® is open to everyone in our global community.
 Whether you’re a developer, student learning to code, event host, or company of any size, you can help drive growth of open source and make positive contributions to an ever-growing community.
 All backgrounds and skill levels are encouraged to complete the challenge.
 Hacktoberfest is a …